Learn how to prep walls for a tile backsplash! Don’t miss my final post in this series on how to grout tile!

 - Apply joint compound where needed.
 It doesn’t have to be perfect, but it needs to be pretty smooth.
 I mixed my own joint compound and made it thinner than normal for this first base, like yogurt.

 - Let dry overnight.
 I use a fan on it since the humidity was pretty high.

 - Scrape away any ridges using the scraper, then apply more joint compound where needed.
-This time, I mixed it the usual consistency, like icing.
+This time, I mixed it to the usual consistency, like icing.

 - Let this dry again overnight.